multitudes/oldmultitudes.github.io/_posts/2019-03-27-What’s new in Swift 5.0.markdown

 </div>

 ![image](/assets/img/whatsnewinswift5.jpg)

+#### Update
+Swift 5.1 s still under development but the beta has interesting new features.

+- The biggest feature is module stability, which allows us to use third-party libraries without worrying which version of the Swift compiler they were built with (resolves differences at compile time).
+- Expands Swift’s use of Self
+- Creating uninitialized arrays.
+A new initializer for arrays that doesn’t pre-fill values with a default
+- A Math library coming to Swift similar to what we have in python Javascript etc

+#### Swift 5.0 is out.

 The new version of the Swift operating system has just been released this Monday (25th March 19) and include quite a few new features with some of them quite advanced.